2 December 2021

 In this article, I’ll walk you through the licensing process in Pennsylvania, so you don’t have to spend hours online, searching for instructions.

 Here’s the deal.
-While everyone needs to register their business in Pennsylvania, not everyone necessarily needs a PA business license for it.
+While everyone needs to register their business in Pennsylvania, not everyone necessarily needs a PA license for it.
 It depends on what you do and where you work.
 For example, the state requires many professionals in healthcare or safety to get state licenses first.

 You may need to get a business license if you work as a: